Learning Linear Polytree Structural Equation Models: Introduction

-However, to obtain some meaningful sample complexity result, we need to quantify such correlation decay explicitly as what has been done in the study of Chow-Liu algorithm for undirected tree models \citep{bresler2020learning, tavassolipour2018learning, nikolakakis2019learning}.
+To obtain some meaningful sample complexity result, we need to quantify such correlation decay explicitly as what has been done in the study of the Chow-Liu algorithm for undirected tree models \citep{bresler2020learning, tavassolipour2018learning, nikolakakis2019learning}.
 The mutual information decay given in \cite{rebane1987recovery} holds for general polytree models, but one can expect to further quantify such decay under more specific models.
 In fact, if we restrict the polytree model to linear SEM, by applying the well-known Wright's formula \citep{wright1960path, nowzohour2017distributional, foygel2012half}, the population correlation decay property can be quantified by the pairwise correlations corresponding to the tree edges.
-Note that such quantification of correlation decay holds even for non-Gaussian linear polytree SEM.
-This is interesting since in general mutual information decay does not directly imply population correlation coefficients decay for non-Gaussian models.
-With such quantification of correlation decay over the underlying polytree skeleton, we can apply the ideas from undirected tree structure learning to establish the sufficient conditions on sample size for polytree skeleton recovery via the Chow-Liu algorithm.
-Roughly speaking, if the maximum absolute correlation coefficient over the polytree skeleton is strictly bounded below $1$, Chow-Liu algorithm recovers the skeleton exactly with probability at least $1-\delta$ when the number of samples satisfies $n > O(\frac{1}{\rho_{\min}^2}\log \frac{p}{\sqrt{\delta}})$, where $p$ is the number of variables and $\rho_{\min}$ is the minimum absolute population correlation coefficient over the skeleton.
+With such quantification of correlation decay over the underlying polytree skeleton, we can apply the ideas from undirected tree structure learning to establish sufficient conditions on sample size for polytree skeleton recovery via the Chow-Liu algorithm.
+Roughly speaking, if the maximum absolute correlation coefficient over the polytree skeleton is uniformly bounded below $1$, the Chow-Liu algorithm recovers the skeleton exactly with high probability if the sample size satisfies $n > O((\log p)/\rho_{\min}^2)$, where $p$ is the number of variables and $\rho_{\min}$ is the minimum absolute population correlation coefficient over the skeleton.